zachasme/h3-pg/docs/api.md

 # API Reference

+The `h3-pg` extension wraps the [H3 Core Library](https://github.com/uber/h3).
+The detailed API reference is in the core [H3 Documentation](https://uber.github.io/h3) under the API Reference section.
+The `h3-pg` functions have been renamed from camelCase in H3 to snake\_case in SQL.
+The SQL function name is prefixed with `h3_`.

 # Base type
 An unsigned 64-bit integer representing any H3 object (hexagon, pentagon, directed edge ...) represented as a (or 16-character) hexadecimal string, like '8928308280fffff'.